3PU/cook-book-milestone-project/README.md

 A future feature I'm looking to add is to restrict regular users from editing/deleting a recipe by connecting each recipe to a user, meaning only the creator/owner of a recipe can edit or delete it, alternatively a admin type user can edit/delete any recipe.

-For now, this application only uses front-end data validation via the formfield attributes (max # of characters, valid url, etc.).
+For now, this application only uses front-end data validation via the formfield attributes (max # of characters, only accepting valid url, etc.).

 This ensures the amount of data for each recipe is limited/controlled, but the content of the data is not.